Ingunn Foss

 Ingunn Foss (born 7 February 1960) is a Norwegian politician for the Conservative Party.

 She is Member of Parliament (Stortinget) for Vest-Agder County since 2013.
 She served as a deputy representative to the Norwegian Parliament from Vest-Agder during the term 2005-2009.

-On the local level she was the mayor of Lyngdal since 2007-2013.
-She was first elected to Lyngdal municipal council in 2003, and served as deputy mayor.
+On the local level, she was first elected to the municipal council of Lyngdal Municipality in 2003, and served as deputy mayor.
+She was the mayor of Lyngdal Municipality since 2007-2013.